-Felt bulletin board panel, plastic letters, aluminum frame.
-Quantity of four.
-16x20” each.
+Felt bulletin boards, plastic letters, aluminum frame.

-813 hand-printed letterpress time cards on black paper, black foil stamping, white foil stamping, blue ink, silver ink.
+Legion Stonehenge black paper, black foil stamping, white foil stamping, blue ink, silver ink.

-4 x 11” each, placed in a grid.
+4 x 11” each, placed in a grid

 Natural and synthetic hair, faux fur, bling stickers, clothing, shoes, Behr paint samples.

-Felt, cotton, white embroidery thread
+Felt, cotton, white embroidery thread.

-3” x various lengths.
+3” x various lengths

-Nine captioned and framed photocopies, hand-cut vinyl letters.
-12x18” each (framed size).
+Framed and captioned photocopies, hand-cut vinyl letters.